 Construction of the Bailey GREENhouse & Urban Farm was completed in 2012 after students expressed a desire to readily access a site where they could learn about sustainable farming.
 While our sister site, the Student Organic Farm, offered a similar experience, it was often inaccessible to first-year students without a car on campus.
 Our passive solar hoophouse offered a space for students to learn about sustainable foods and live out their environmental values at their very own residence hall.
-Additionally, the opportunity to have access to “nearby nature” in an urban environment is proven to be psychologically beneficial to people, which is a goal that RISE Director Laurie Thorp kept in mind.
+Additionally, the opportunity to have access to “nearby nature” in an urban environment is proven to be psychologically beneficial to people.
 After gaining experience at the GREENhouse, it was also expected that students would move out to work at the Student Organic Farm.

 See the slideshow below to see images of the GREENhouse in its early days.

 Over the course of GREENhouse history, students have implemented and contributed to many projects around the urban farm.
 Read more about these projects below!

 In 2017, summer managers Lindsay Mensch and Mia White brought raspberry and black raspberry bushes to the farm.
 These farmers were interested in designing an edible landscape and supported the sustainability of permaculture, which were great learning opportunities to provide for students who would visit the site.

 The GREENhouse was built near a section of Bailey Hall that had a loading dock that would no longer be accessible.
 With tall metal railings, it was perfect to use as a trellis for growing grapes.
 Matt Raven helped kickstart this project, bringing in Niagara and Concord grape varieties.